imarranz/data-science-workflow-management/book/040_structure_of_a_data_science_project.md

 ## Structure of a Data Science Project

+Data science projects are a vital part of the modern world.
+They are used to inform decision making, to gain insight from data, and to streamline processes.
+By structuring data science projects, it is possible to ensure that data science projects are completed effectively, efficiently, and with a minimal degree of error.

+Structuring a data science project involves planning the project from start to finish.
+It requires identifying the objectives, collecting and organizing the data, building and training models, analyzing the results, and creating actionable insights.
+A clearly defined structure with well-defined goals will help guide data scientists in the development process and ensure that the project is successful.

+In addition to creating structure, structuring a data science project also provides an opportunity for collaboration.
+By breaking the project into smaller tasks, data science teams can work together to identify and solve problems, share insights, and develop solutions quickly.
+This type of teamwork can help to reduce project duration and maximize the quality of the results.

+Structuring a data science project is essential for its successful completion.
+It ensures that the project is organized, well-defined, and that it can be completed in an efficient and timely manner.

 The following structure gives an idea how to organize a complex Data Science Project.
 The source has been adapted from [here](https://medium.com/swlh/how-to-structure-a-python-based-data-science-project-a-short-tutorial-for-beginners-7e00bff14f56) and [here](https://github.com/dssg/hitchhikers-guide/tree/master/sources/curriculum/0_before_you_start/pipelines-and-project-workflow).
 The name of *.py files are only examples.

 ```